BlueQuartzSoftware/IMFViewer/README.md

 # IMF Viewer #
 ![](Resources/OpenSourceEdition/splash/IMFViewer_splash.png)

-This project is sponsored by the US Air Force and US Navy Office of Scientific Development (OSD) that aims to allow users to view and generate multi-scale data sets primarily from optical and electron microscopes in the form of mosaics.
+This project is sponsored by the Office of the Secretary of Defense through the US Air Force and US Navy Research Laboratories.
+The project aims to allow users to view and generate multi-scale data sets primarily from optical and electron microscopes in the form of mosaics.

 Application icon [Designed by Freepik](https://www.freepik.com/free-vector/set-of-abstract-modern-logos_1051962.htm)